aneeban10/scala-prime-number-service/README.md

 ###0.3 - Added Prime Number service to calculate all prime numbers upto N.

 ###0.4 - Added Proxy Service to expose HTTP endpoint over REST.

+###0.5 - Bug fixes to address failing to start a server issue.